CodingTux/FlaskProjects/LoginRegisForm/README.md

 NOTE: change sql database configuration according to your data in formServe.py file
-      and you should create flaskProj Database and logInfo Table manually first in mySql
+      and you should create logInfo Table manually first in your desired mySql Database